Supply and Demand

 High Demand, Low Supply

 Supply, on the other hand, is only expected to lower every year.
-With no new mine discovered since 1986 and no stable supply to feed the demand, the supply-demand gap will only continue to widen over the next few years.
-And as a result, the prices of rare coloured pink diamonds will go nowhere but up!
+With no new mine discovered since and no stable supply to feed the demand, the supply-demand gap will only continue to widen over the next few years.
+And as a result, the prices of rare coloured pink diamonds will likely go nowhere but up!

-Aside from pink diamonds, Rio Tinto’s Argyle Diamond Mine also holds the monopoly of violet, red, and champagne coloured diamonds.
+Aside from pink diamonds, Rio Tinto’s Argyle diamond mine also holds the monopoly of violet, red, and champagne coloured diamonds.